node-class-may-2023/ComIT_Node/html.md

 <input type="text" name="username" placeholder="Please input a username" >
 ```

-* The **size** attribute specify the number of characters the text input can display at a time
+* The **size** attribute specified the number of characters the text input can display at a time
 * This affects the width of the element, letting you specify the width in terms of characters rather than pixels
 * As it's only a visual effect we can update it with CSS